adamDilger/resume/resume.typ

 }

 #let right_rect = [
-	I am a software developer with enthusiasm and a constant drive to improve my craft.
-I have over 5 years professional experience in a range of different technologies, in which time I have immersed myself in the programming landscape to further expand the scope of my skillset.
+	I am a software developer with a keen interest and a constant drive to improve my craft.
+I have over 5 years professional experience in a range of different technologies, in which time I have immersed myself in the programming domain to further expand my knowledge and skillset.
+	I am an enthusiastic member of any team, enjoying collaboration and learning from my peers.

   = Experience
   #exp(